davesnx/styled-ppx/documents/design.md

   /* Cross-module $(M.binding) emits a NUL-delimited sentinel that
      the post-build aggregator (styled-ppx.generate) substitutes
-     using the index it harvests from M's post-PPX file. */ body .$(OtherModule.marker) { background: red; }
+     using the index it extracts from M's post-PPX file. */ body .$(OtherModule.marker) { background: red; }

   /* Selector interp inside @media / @supports works the same way -